www.solidarites.org

 Iraq

-Meeting the essential needs of the most vulnerable populations in an unstable context
+Meeting the basic needs of multi-displaced populations

 Context

-• 39.1 million inhabitants
+• 45 million inhabitants

 Our action